 Our Analysis and Test Results

-Another big, "self-inflating" foam core mat, the Outback is large and in charge, packing away in a large bundle and weighing in at 7.44 lbs.
-One of the heaviest mattresses in the review, it's also one of the most comfortable and one of the warmest.
+Another big, “self-inflating” foam core mat, the Outback is large and in charge, packing away in a big rolled bundle and weighing in at 7.44 lbs.
+While this is one of the heaviest single-person mattresses in the review, it's also one of the most comfortable and one of the warmest.
 If all you're doing is schlepping this pad from the back of your car to your gigantic glamping palace (tent), weight shouldn't be much of a concern.
 The Outback is an excellent choice for those looking for a comfortable night away from home.

 Performance Comparison